José María Giménez: International career

 Giménez scored his first international goal in a 1–0 friendly win against South Korea on 8 September 2014.
 In May 2015, he was named in Uruguay's squad for the 2015 Copa América by coach Óscar Tabárez.
 On 20 June, he scored Uruguay's goal in a 1–1 draw with Paraguay which saw both teams progress to the knockout stage.

 In May 2018 he was named in Uruguay's provisional 26-man squad for the 2018 FIFA World Cup in Russia.
 On 15 June, with the score tied at 0–0, he scored the winning goal in the final minute of Uruguay's opening game of the World Cup against Egypt.

 In March 2019, Tabárez included Giménez in the final 23-man Uruguay squad for the 2019 Copa América in Brazil.
 He headed the equaliser in the 2–2 group draw with Japan in Porto Alegre, and was the only Uruguayan in the Team of the Tournament despite a quarter-final exit.

 Personal life

 José is married to Regina Iafolla, who he had been dating since they were teenagers.
-They have two children together, Lautaro and Luciano.
+They have two sons, Lautaro and Luciano.

-On 22 September 2020, Giménez tested positive for the coronavirus.